MicrosoftDocs/visualstudio-docs/subscriptions/program-startups.md

 ## Subscription details

 These subscriptions are the same as the subscriptions offered through the Azure Marketplace, with no special limitations or restrictions.
-Each subscription must be assigned to an end use before the user can run Visual Studio and be recognized as a Visual Studio Enterprise subscriber in Azure DevOps Services.
+Each subscription must be assigned to an end user before the user can run Visual Studio and be recognized as a Visual Studio Enterprise subscriber in Azure DevOps Services.

 > [!Note]
 > With all Visual Studio cloud subscriptions, the licensed user must sign in to Visual Studio using the same identity/login that was used to activate the Visual Studio subscription.